lubricants for lubricating Intraocular eye surgical instruments

 value of eye surgical instrument lubrication

 The Association of perioperative Registered Nurses (AORN) recommends that all decontaminated equipment with moving parts be bathed in a preserved water-soluble lubricant after each mechanical processing, unless the manufacturer advises otherwise.

 AORN Recommended Practices state that: Surgical instruments should be checked for function after cleaning.
 Those with moving parts may require lubrication according to manufacturers' instructions.
 Water soluble lubricants should be applied to those instruments that require lubrication.
 Instruments should be cleaned before the lubricant is applied.
 Cleaning, particularly with ultrasonic cleaning, can remove lubricants from instruments.
 Lubricants decrease friction between working surfaces.
 Unless otherwise specified, lubricants should be water soluble to allow steam penetration during sterilization; oil-based products cannot be penetrated.

 Surgical instruments should be lubricated with a neutral pH water soluble lubricant after every use and during every cleaning treatment.

-ONEcleaners guarantee that your eye surgical instruments will be lubricated during every cleaning treatment.
+ONEcleaner water soluble lubricating enzyme detergent cleaners assure you that your eye surgical instruments will be lubricated with every cleaning cycle treatment.